Master of Public Affairs Dual Degree Programs - Community and Regional Planning and Public Affairs

 - 21 hours required CRP core courses

-- 3 hours Professional Report (to be taken in the CRP department in the final semester of study)
+- 3 hours Professional Report (to be taken at the LBJ School OR in the CRP department in the final semester of study)

 Admissions and Other Information